-SANFL’s vision is to build healthier, more connected lives through the enjoyment of footy.
+SANFL’s vision is to connect communities through the enjoyment of footy.

 Like you, we love footy and as the peak body for Australian Football in SA, our goal is to grow and develop our great game and provide opportunities for South Australians to get involved in the game whether it be as a player, administrator, coach, umpire, volunteer or supporter.